 This handbook provides information about the Department of Economics at Queen's University and its MA program in Economics.
-It is also a reference for prospective students, current students, and faculty members, outlining the rules and procedures of the program.
+It is also a reference for prospective students, current students and faculty members outlining the rules and procedures of the program.
 These rules are to implement the general rules and regulations of the School of Graduate Studies at Queen's University.

-Students are encouraged to consult both this handbook and the general regulations of the School of Graduate Studies.
+Students are encouraged to consult both, this handbook and the general regulations of the School of Graduate Studies.

-For any questions pertaining to this handbook, please contact the Graduate Office in the Department of Economics.
+For any questions pertaining this handbook, please contact the Graduate Office in the Department of Economics.

-Contact the Graduate Office
+Contact the Graduate Office:

-Dr. Jan Zabojnik

-Coordinator of Graduate Studies

-Dunning 204

-Department of Economics

-Queen's University

-Kingston, Ontario K7L 3N6

-Phone: (613) 533-2259

-Email: gradc@econ.queensu.ca
+Dr. Amy Sun Coordinator of Graduate Studies Dunning 204 Department of Economics Queen's University Kingston, Ontario K7L 3N6 Phone: (613) 533-2267 Email: econ.grad.coordinator@queensu.ca